alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 * directly [generate the binary contents](https://docs.microsoft.com/en-us/windows/win32/gdi/storing-an-image) of such a file (the DIY approach), or
 * use the [**`OleSavePictureFile`**](https://docs.microsoft.com/en-us/windows/win32/api/olectl/nf-olectl-olesavepicturefile) function.

+A potential third way could have been to use the `CreateDIBSection` function to create a bitmap at the right place in a memory mapped file, namely after the BMP file header.
+However, that right place is at offset 14 in the file, and when I tried that the function call just failed with no indication why.
+Offset 16 worked fine though, which indicates an alignment requirement; unfortunately that particular placement is one that can’t be adjusted.

 Here we’ll use the API function because that involves *learning about how to use such Windows API functions*, which is generally useful knowledge, and because this is information that’s difficult to come by nowadays.